ArthurSonzogni/chromiumos-platform2/power_manager/docs/screen_brightness.md

 Ash][ml-backlight], which calculates a desired backlight level and communicates the result to powerd via a D-Bus API.

-## Manual brightness changes

-Before the user has touched a brightness key, the brightness will update automatically based on ambient light or when AC power is connected or disconnected.
-However, when the user presses the brightness-up or brightness-down keys, powerd animates to the requested level and stops making further ambient-light-triggered or power-source-triggered automated adjustments until the system is rebooted.

-A single user-configured brightness is tracked for both AC and battery power;
+## Brightness and Ambient Light Sensor Behavior

+As of M132, display brightness and Ambient Light Sensor (ALS) settings are now remembered in Chrome and restored after a reboot.

+### Boot time brightness selection

+At boot, the panel backlight's brightness is set to 40% (computed linearly) of its maximum level by the `boot-splash` Upstart job.
+This happens before the boot splash animation is displayed by frecon.

+### Out of Box Experience (OOBE)

+The first time that the device boots, it should have no remembered setting to restore from Chrome.
+Hence, after powerd starts, it chooses an initial backlight brightness based on the power source (either AC or battery) and the ambient light level, as described in the "Automatic brightness changes" section.

+### During reboot

+During reboot, the device restores previous brightness settings.
+The settings are saved per user profile and are restored when the profile is loaded.

+-   **Devices with ALS:**

+    -   *ALS last on*: Brightness adjusts automatically; the previous brightness level is not restored.

+    -   *ALS last off*: The system restores the last user-set brightness level.

+-   **Devices without ALS:**

+    -   Brightness always restores to the last user-set brightness level after a reboot.

+### Brightness Control After Boot

+#### Brightness control

+Users can manually change the screen brightness in three ways:

-once the user has adjusted the brightness via the brightness keys, the brightness remains at that level until the next time the system boots.
-(Prior to M36, separate user-configured levels were maintained for AC and battery power -- see [issue 360042].)
-There are 16 user-selectable brightness steps, divided evenly between the full non-linear percentage-based range (i.e. each button press moves the brightness by 100 / 16 = 6.25%).
-The brightness popup that appears when a button is pressed actually contains a draggable slider that can be used to select a brightness percentage that doesn't match one of the pre-defined steps.
+*   **Brightness keys:** Use the brightness keys on keyboard, there are 16 user-selectable brightness steps, divided evenly between the full non-linear percentage-based range (i.e. each button press moves the brightness by 100 / 16 = 6.25%).

-In the past, the previous user-configured level was restored at boot, but this was deliberately removed.
-A given device is frequently used in many different
-environments: dark rooms, well-lit rooms with lots of ambient light, etc. We decided that always booting with a reasonable default brightness was preferable to sometimes restoring a blindingly-high brightness when booting in a dark room or restoring an extremely-dim brightness when booting in a bright room.
+*   **Quick Settings:** Use the brightness slider in the Quick Settings panel.

+*   **Settings app:** Use the brightness slider in the Display settings.

+The draggable slider can be used to select a brightness percentage that doesn't match one of the pre-defined steps.

+#### Ambient light sensor control

+User can toggle on/off Ambient Light Sensor (ALS) in the Display settings.
+Meanwhile, manually adjusting the display brightness will temporarily disable ALS.

+#### Ambient light sensor re-enabled

+Adjusting the display backlight brightness by brightness keys or Quick settings temporarily disables the ALS.
+The ALS is automatically re-enabled after reboot to prevent accidental deactivation.

+The ALS state is saved if and only if the user explicitly disables the ALS in the Settings app or adjust brightness percentage using Display settings slider.
+Remembered settings are restored when the user profile loads after a reboot.

 ## Screen dimming and power off